-Anyway, why paella?
+And why paella?
 Well, Texas has been experiencing some unseasonably chilly and drizzly weather this week, and for the past few days I’ve had this nagging itch to make some good old fashioned, soul-warming seafood.
-Which is why yesterday, after dropping my daughter off at preschool, I set out to find the freshest fish Central Texas had to offer (not all that much, as it turns out), then I polished off my trusty and slightly neglected paella pan, and set to work.
-It was an easy enough task, and yielded a delicious reward that did in fact warm my soul.
-(Although, my headache this morning would say that it was the two bottles of wine my husband and I split that made me so toasty.)
+So yesterday, after dropping my daughter off at preschool, I set out to find the freshest fish Central Texas had to offer – not all that much, as it turns out (shocker!).
+Next, I polished off my trusty and slightly neglected paella pan, then set to work.
+It was an easy enough task, and yielded a delicious reward that did, in fact, warm my soul (however, my headache this morning would say that it was the two bottles of wine we drank that made me so toasty.)

 Seafood & Andouille Paella